 - Other Regional Benefit Offices

-For all VA educational and training benefits, applicants will need to provide a copy of their “Certificate of Eligibility” from the Department of Veterans Affairs to their VA Certifying Official listed below when arranging tuition payments.
+For all VA educational and training benefits, applicants will need to provide a copy of the “Certificate of Eligibility” they receive from the Department of Veterans Affairs to their VA Certifying Official listed below when arranging tuition payments.

 VA Education Programs

 Additional information on the VA education and training benefits through the GI Bill is available on the VA Education and Training website.
 The GI Bill Comparison Tool can assist you in learning about the benefit programs and comparing benefits by school.
 Applicants can apply for educational benefits online.

 - Forever GI Bill (effective August 1, 2018)

 - Reserve Educational Assistance Program (REAP)

 – Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship)

 – Survivors’ and Dependents’ Educational Assistance (DEA) Program

 Yellow Ribbon Program